mercanca/spart/README.md

  **-t**	the time info will be shown at DAY-HR:MN format, instead of verbal format.

  **-J**	the output does not shown the info about the user's jobs.

+ **-f** the ouput shows each FEATURES defined in that partition and (in paranteses)
+		the total number of nodes in that partition containing that FEATURES.

  **-l**	all posible columns will be shown, except the federated clusters column.